19th Special Forces Group: World War II lineage

-The parent unit was constituted on 5 July 1942 in the Army of the United States as the 1st Company, 1st Battalion, Third Regiment, 1st Special Service Force, a combined Canadian-American organization.
-This unit was activated on 9 July 1942 at Fort William Henry Harrison, Montana, then disbanded on 6 January 1945 in France.
+The 19th Special Forces Group traces its official parent-unit lineage to the First Special Service Force, a joint American-Canadian special operations unit formed during World War II.
+The parent unit was constituted on 5 July 1942 in the Army of the United States as the 1st Company, 1st Battalion, Third Regiment, First Special Service Force.
+It was activated on 9 July 1942 at Fort William Henry Harrison, Montana, and disbanded on 6 January 1945 in France.